fabric/fabric/docs/compatibility.rst

     * It will now overwrite pre-existing values in the environment dict, but will print a warning to the user if it does so.
-    * Additionally, validation used to fire even if the variable already existed in the env dict, and would error if the old value did not fit the new validation -- and would discard the new input regardless!
-None of this made any sense and could be confusing to users, so it has been removed.
+    * Additionally, validation used to fire even if the variable already existed in the environment dict.
+This presented a handful of odd behaviors, and has been fixed: `prompt` will now only execute if the requested variable does not have a value in the environment dict.
     * Also additionally, (and this appeared to be undocumented) the ``default`` argument could take a callable as well as a string, and would simply set the default message to the return value if a callable was given.
 This